Mina-Jahandideh/nursing-workforce-analysis/README.md

 2. Press `Alt + F11` to launch the **VBA Editor**.
 3. Insert a new module and paste the macro code.
 4. Run macros in order depending on your goal.
+---
+📬 Contact
+Author: Mina Jahandideh
+Email: mn.jahandideh@gmail.com
+GitHub: @Mina-Jahandideh

+📄 License
+This code is shared under the MIT License.
+Please give appropriate credit if used in academic or applied work.